mucsci-students/2021fa-420-nullptr/README.md

 ```
 ./project --cli
 ```
 7. For GUI, provide no argument.
-Open port 8080 and enter interface in your browser through localhost:60555.
+Open port 60555 and enter interface in your browser through localhost:60555.
+When running, press "help" to enter a webpage that provides a user guide for using the GUI interface.
 ```
 ./project
 ```